Intro - Design Aims

 Space Marines and Power armour

 Marine morphology goes far beyond what we, with our modern day perspective, consider the limits of human body extremes.
-Unlike us, the humans of the Imperium, during 40K, are familiar with human extremes that fall far outside what we consider natural.
-What we may consider as abnormal human body morph are not rare in 40K.
-The largest of the supermassive morphs of human are the classified as ‘Ogryn’ which even best Marines for sheer mass.
+Unlike us, the humans of the Imperium are familiar with human extremes that fall far outside what we consider natural.
+What we may consider an abnormal human body morph would not be rare in 40K.
+Much of these extremes are the result of Dark Age genetic manipulation of colonists.
+The humans that conquered the stars are not like us.
+The largest of the supermassive morphs of human are classified as 'Ogryn' some of which best Marines for sheer mass.
 As such, the human population cline of the Imperium contains extremes that fall outside our current cline.
-Some of these new extremes of body morph are the basis of the Marines.
-Almost no one alive in the world today could even become a Marine recruit!
+It's these extremes body morphs that are recruited in the Adeptus Astartes, and usually at a young age.
+No one alive in our world today, comes anywhere near the sheer physical power needed to become a Marine recruit.

 Armour Match up